bhnn/hunter-sim/README.md

 - `-l`: Produces a log file of the simulation and save it to `logs/` in your current directory.
 Can be used for runs of any length.

 `-v` and `-l` can currently only be used for single simulations

+## Frequently Asked Questions and Frequently Encountered Problems

+> Which Python version do I need?

+The sim needs <ins>at least Python v3.10</ins> to function.

+> ModuleNotFoundError: No module named `xyz`

+[Installation](#installation) step 6 deals with installing all the required modules to run the code.
+If you're still seeing this error after running the command, then you might have multiple Python versions installed and the modules were installed into the wrong one.
+Try installing the missing modules using `python -m pip install xyz`.

+> Terminal window shows:

+    Python 3.10 ...
+    Type "help", "copyright", "credits", or "license" for more information.
+    >>>
+This means you're inside a Python interactive shell (like Powershell or Command Prompt, but for Python).
+Usually this happens when you open Python from the Windows Search or type `python` into a terminal window.
+Simply exit the shell by running `exit()` and repeat [Installation](#installation) step 4.

 ## Contributing